cujojs/curl/README.md

 ----------
 * The API has changed a bit.
 The .ready() and .domReady() methods are gone, replaced by the domReady module.
 See the "API at a glance" section.
+* The domReady module now returns a promise.
+This makes the API a bit cleaner.
 * The js! plugin has been moved out into it's own file and now supports the !wait suffix which will load, but not execute, the file until all previous non-AMD files are executed.